The New New Bengal Indian Restaurant in Gosforth is the refurbished result from the New Bengal Restaurant.

 The Chicken Tikka Jalfrezi was very tasty too.
 A thicker less saucy dish, but very well presented with strips of of cooked onion draped across the top.

-Over all I can’t fault the flavours and food from the New New Bengal.
+Overall I can’t fault the flavours and food from the New New Bengal.
 Everything was well presented and we polished everything off.
 If I was going to twist a little it was that the iPad ordering system seemed to have a few glitches.
-Possibly with a little more training the system will no doubt be ironed out.
-Definitely one of the better Indian restaurants we’ve been to… and that’s quite a few.
+Possibly with a little more training, the system will no doubt be ironed out.
+Definitely, the best Indian Restaurant Goforth has and we’ve been to… and that’s quite a few.

 The Restaurant also does takeaway which you can order via it’s website.